csaea/sandbox/python-quick-reference.md

 ### Math Operators

-Various mathematical operations using these common operators:
+Various mathematical operations use these common operators:

 - **Addition (`+`)**: `3 + 2` results in `5`
 - **Subtraction (`-`)**: `5 - 2` results in `3`